GermanAizek/NUMAyei/README.md

 ## Requirements:
 - Minimum version Windows 11 (I will try to make version lower)
+- Any DLL Injector
+- Builded NUMADLL.dll

+## Tested on:
 - Windows 11 Pro 23H2 [22631.3296]
 - another not tested